MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/quickstart.md

 - An error message will be displayed.
 - Fix the error, and select **SUBMIT** again.
-- By default, new uploads must deployed by selecting the **DEPLOY REVISION # TO LIVE** link.
+- By default, new uploads must be deployed by selecting the **DEPLOY REVISION # TO LIVE** link.
 This enables you to update or roll back to/from multiple versions of CloudScript.

 The first time you press the orange **UPLOAD NEW REVISION** button, you will see a file selector where you can upload a file from your local machine.